ldbc/ldbc_snb_bi/paramgen/README.md

 ## Memory consumption

 Note that the parameter generator uses a significant amount of memory.

-* SF3000: 56GiB
-* SF10000: 195GiB
+E.g. SF10000 uses 503.7GiB and took about 22 minutes to run.